The-Funk/kalicompizmenugen/Readme.md

 pyxdg and python3-lxml

+urxvt or your choice of terminal emulator if you decide to change that line of code, but let's be honest here, if you're using compiz as a standalone WM, you're probably using urxvt because it's just so darn pretty

-You can get pyxdg with pip and python3-lxml with apt
+You can get pyxdg with pip and python3-lxml and rxvt-unicode (urxvt) with apt